Skip to main content

 Configure your account to be compliant with US labor laws for mandated meal breaks

-If you are not using the timeclock app and need employees to clock in using their mobile app, navigate to /settings/timesheets#remote_clockin and check "Enable remote clock-ins".
+If you are not using the timeclock app and need employees to clock in using their mobile app, navigate to Settings → Timesheets and enable Remote Clock-Ins.
 This is required for the system to ensure compliance.

 You have a few options of how to approach compliance here.
 We have two types of shift questions you can ask your employees.
 "Meal Break Acknowledgement" and "Meal Break Question".

-Meal Break Question will ask your employee a yes or no question about whether they waved their break.
+Meal Break Question will ask your employee a yes or no question about whether they waived their break.
 If they select "No" then the break will become paid and they will be awarded 1 extra hour of pay at their regular rate of pay.
-If they select "Yes" then the break is unpaid an no penalty is assumed by the employer.
+If they select "Yes" then the break is unpaid and no penalty is assumed by the employer.

 Setting up the question for compliance would look something like this.